-The bill establishes a review process that requires the state noxious weed control board to consider recommendations from work groups, which include agricultural producers, before listing any agricultural crops as noxious weeds.
+The bill establishes a review process that mandates the state noxious weed control board to consider recommendations from work groups, which must include agricultural producers, before listing any agricultural crops as noxious weeds.
 This is in response to the current strain on agricultural producers and the agricultural economy, emphasizing the importance of effective communication between affected parties and regulators.
-The bill introduces a new section that mandates the board to receive these recommendations from the Department of Agriculture's convened work groups before making any listings.
+The new section created by the bill outlines the legislature's intent to restrict the listing of agricultural crops until the board receives these recommendations.

 Statutes affected: Original Bill: 17.10.080